giveitanudge/giveitanudge.github.io/_posts/2016-03-29-what-weve-been-up-to.md

 ## Other fixes & upgrades
   - Removed the last step in the campaign creation.
 This was confusing and was a legacy step, no longer needed.
   - We overhauled the way we handle timezones and moved this all the backend.
-This has fixed the annoying issue where Insights, days / dates would be out for some users.
+This has fixed the annoying issue where the Insights days & dates would be out for some users.
-  - Fix a bug that was causing some url titles to not render correctly and show up with "No Title".
+  - Fixed a bug that was causing some url titles to not render correctly and show up as "No Title".
   - Better category support in the campaign creation.
   - Users who had a lot of traffic sources showing, will notice we now have an accordion to display the rest.
 Only the top performing ones are displayed by default.
   - Many, many, upgrades to the URL normalization.
 This has fixed almost all cases of the pesky url merging many of you have had to deal with.